 - Heat oil in a medium saucepan over medium heat.
 Add olive oil.

 - Next, add onions and cook for 2-3 minutes.
 Add garlic and cook for 1 minute.

 - Add all remaining ingredients to the saucepan, except liquid smoke and butter.
 Stir through and simmer on low for 10-12 minutes.

-- Taste the sauce, and add more monk fruit sweetener if needed.
-Use 1 tablespoon at a time.
-Keep in mind that monk fruit is a powerful sweetener!
+- Taste the sauce, and add 1 TBSP at a time as needed.
+Keep in mind that monk fruit is quite sweet!

-- Remove sauce from the heat and stir in liquid smoke and butter.
+- Remove the barbecue sauce from the heat and stir in liquid smoke and butter.

 - Let the sauce cool for 10 minutes.

-- Next, use a blender or food processor to blend the keto barbecue sauce and return it back to the pot.
+- Next, blend the sauce blender or food processor, then return it to the pot.
 You might need to do this in two batches.